Hunter Yeany: 2020

-Road to Indy Career

-Also in 2021 Yeany competed in the Indy Pro 2000 Championship with Velocity Racing Development.
+For 2021, Yeany raced in the series full time with the same team.
+He was unable to replicate his victory-laden season unlike the previous year, and missed the final two rounds due to family issues.
+He wounded 12th in the drivers' standings.

 GB3 Championship

 For the fourth round of the 2021 GB3 Championship Yeany joined Fortec Motorsports, partnering Roberto Faria and Mikkel Grundtvig.
-The American scored eighth and 15th placed finishes in the first two races respectively, and achieved his first podium on a European racetrack with third place in the reversed grid race on Sunday.
+The American scored eighth and 15th-placed finishes in the first two races respectively, and achieved his first podium on a European racetrack with third place in the reversed grid race on Sunday.
+That allowed him to end 24th in the standings with 36 points.

 FIA Formula 3 Championship

 2021

-In August 2021 Yeany was announced to join the FIA Formula 3 Championship at the Spa-Francorchamps round, replacing Formula 2-bound Enzo Fittipaldi at Charouz Racing System.
+In August 2021, Yeany was announced to join the FIA Formula 3 Championship at the Spa-Francorchamps round, replacing Formula 2-bound Enzo Fittipaldi at Charouz Racing System.
 He achieved a best race result of eighteenth place over two rounds.
 He missed the final round due to clashing commitments with the Formula Regional Americas Championship and was replaced by Ayrton Simmons.
+He ended 33rd in the full standings classification.

 2022

 Yeany took part in the 2021 post-season test at Circuit Ricardo Tormo with Campos Racing.
 In January 2022, the team announced that Yeany would drive for them in the 2022 season.

 In the Spielberg round, during the sprint race, Yeany injured his wrist while making contact with a rival.
 He managed to continue and finish 21st.
 However, due to his injury, he was forced to withdraw from the feature race.
 Ultimately, he had to miss the Budapest round as well and was replaced by Oliver Goethe.
 He also missed the Zandvoort round and was replaced by Sebastian Montoya.
 Yeany made his return at the final round in Monza, and finished the races 24th and 17th.
 Yeany failed to score points and finished 33rd in the championship, with a best finish of 16th.

 At the end of September, Yeany partook in the post-season test with Carlin, on Day 1 and Day 3 at Jerez.